kountchokula/O365-MailFlowRules/README.md

 # O365-Security
-Scripts and Mail Flow Rules in use to secure Office 365.
+Mail Flow Rules in use to secure Office 365.
+Implement rules in the following order of priority:

+RejectNoReply-Stage1
+RejectNoReply-Stage2